string(7) "[Water]"

 Goals

-Specifically, this project would like to:
+Specifically, the goals of this project were to:

 • Collaborate with Indigenous communities to collect Traditional Knowledge at selected sites;